 Last week I got this email from Food and Water Watch:

-find out here The House of Representatives recently passed Monsanto’s dream bill – a bill that will prohibit states from labeling genetically engineered foods.
+The House of Representatives recently passed Monsanto’s dream bill – a bill that will prohibit states from labeling genetically engineered foods.

 Why is this important?
 In poll after poll, more than 90% of people want food to be labeled if it contains genetically engineered ingredients.
 Several states have already passed laws requiring labeling, including Vermont, which will require labels on all foods starting next summer, unless this terrible bill passes through Congress and is signed into law by President Obama.

 The lobbyists for Big Food have been busy on Capitol Hill and in-district during the Congressional summer recess.
 Too many members of Congress are confused by the language in the “Safe and Accurate Food Labeling Act.”
 It sounds good doesn’t it?
 [Food and Water Watch] has been calling it the Denying Americans the Right to Know Act (DARK Act).